AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 If FireNet gateway HA is enabled, the HA gateway shares the same route table as the primary for its eth1 interface.

-The new subnets created by the Controller at this steps are listed below.
+The new subnets created by the Controller at these steps are listed below.

 ==========================================      =================
 **Aviatrix FireNet VPC Private Subnet**         **Description**